 Ministry & Mission

 Our programmes of study are rigorously biblical, deeply theological, and at the same time contextually connected.
-With formation, practicums, reflective practice, and a wide range of practical papers on offer, we work with individual churches and denominations on tailored training pathways for ministerial candidates and for more seasoned and experienced pastoral leaders.
+With formation, practicums, reflective practice, and a wide range of practical papers on offer, we work with individual churches and denominations on tailored training pathways for those entering ministry and for more seasoned and experienced pastoral leaders.
 Beyond the classroom we have a range of formational and worship experiences that build community, foster connection, and integrate student’s learning and lives.

 - Theology, Suffering, and Hope